-- 1. Safeguarding children and child protection applies to all children up to the age of 18. - 2.
-For those aged 18 and over please see part 14 of the schools safeguarding guidebook. - We recognise that KEEPING CHILDREN SAFE IN EDCUATION 2022 applies to the Post 16 Education as set out in the education and training (WELFARE OF CHIDLREN) Act 20211 - 4.
+- Safeguarding children and child protection applies to all children up to the age of 18. - 2.
+For those aged 18 and over please see part 14 of the schools safeguarding guidebook. - 3.
+WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2023 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHIDLREN) ACT 20211 - 4.
 Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 5.
 Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 6.
 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child. - 7.
 We recognise that harm also means where a child or young person witnesses harm to another. - 8.
 Safeguarding children is everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play.